Health Library

 • When to call the doctor if you have concerns

-Liquid medications should be measured using either a syringe, medication cup or special medication spoon.
-Occasionally a medication will be packaged with a graduated dropper for measuring doses.
+Liquid medicines should be measured using either a syringe, medication cup or special medication spoon.

-Teaspoons and tablespoons used at home are not accurate and should not be used to measure medication doses.
-Medication cups are useful when giving medication to older children.
+Occasionally a medicine will be packaged with a graduated dropper for measuring doses.
+Teaspoons and tablespoons used at home are not accurate and should not be used to measure medicine doses.
+Medication cups are useful when giving medicine to older children.

-Measuring Liquid Medication
+Measuring Liquid Medicine

-When measuring liquid medication, a milliliter equals a cubic centimeter (ml = cc).
+When measuring liquid medicine, a milliliter equals a cubic centimeter (ml = cc).
+Other frequently used conversions: ½ teaspoon = 2.5 mL; 1 teaspoon = 5 mL; 1 tablespoon (or 3 teaspoons) = 15 mL

 Medication Syringe Instructions

-1. Fill the syringe with the prescribed dosage of medicine.
+1. Fill the syringe with the prescribed dose of medicine.
 Remember to measure the dose by lining up the top of the black line of the plunger with the desired dose or number on the syringe.
 (Your nurse may mark the syringe for the correct dose.)

 2. Hold the syringe upright and gently tap the air bubbles toward the end.